Ainfiniti01/NatioID/README.md

 ### 📱 Mobile App Features
 - View and manage their **Digital Citizen ID**.
 - Apply for new or updated records.
+- The mobile app provides a user-friendly interface for secure, decentralized participation in elections or public surveys, acting as a mock voting system to demonstrate these capabilities.
-- Access linked services (benefits, voting, complaints).
+- Access linked services (benefits, complaints).
 - Trigger emergency SOS requests.
 - Interact with government services directly from their devices.